MichaelThessel/pwx/README.md

 https://example.com?locale=es

-This allows for one instance of PWX dynamically to be accessed in different languages.
+This allows for one instance of PWX dynamically being accessed in different languages.

 Themes